jhumelsine/jhumelsine.github.io/_posts/2025-10-31-singleton.md

 Most times this won't be an issue.
 It's not leaking memory repeated that will eventually crash the process.
 But it's possible for the Singleton to allocate a lot of memory or other limited resources, which will never be released.
 Consider if that were the case for a Singleton that's only accessed at start up.
 We'd end up with allocated resources that are never released.

-There is a way to address this at least in Java; however, I won't present it until the next blog entry, which will feature the Flyweight Design Pattern (TBD).
+There is a way to address this at least in Java; however, I won't present it until the next blog entry, which will feature the [Flyweight Design Pattern](https://jhumelsine.github.io/2025/11/14/flyweight.html).

 # Summary
 As you can tell, if you've made it this far, it is obvious that I'm not a big fan of Singleton.
 I rarely use it myself.